vtex-apps/splunk-log-forwarder/README.md

 ![Overview](https://github.com/vtex-apps/splunk-log-forwarder/blob/main/docs/architecture-overview.png?raw=true "High level architecture")

-VTEX IO Logs API is implemented using (Server-sent events)[https://en.wikipedia.org/wiki/Server-sent_events].
+VTEX IO Logs API is implemented using [Server-sent events](https://en.wikipedia.org/wiki/Server-sent_events).
 It enables servers to stream messages to clients through HTTP.

 This is a simple client implementation that receives VTEX Logs in a stream through server-sent events, bull them, to send to a Splunk HTTP Event Collector.